Head and Neck Cancers

 You will then meet with an otolaryngologist as part of your care.

 Treatment plans for head and neck cancer often include surgery.
-If other therapies (such as radiation, chemotherapy or immunotherapy) are also required, you may be referred to Princess Margaret Cancer Centre for that treatment.
+If other therapies, such as radiation, chemotherapy or immunotherapy, are required, you may be referred to Princess Margaret Cancer Centre for that treatment.

 Our head and neck surgical oncologists work closely with radiation and medical oncologists at Princess Margaret.